pathbind/M-plus/README.md

 - use majority voting or an LLM judge to choose a winner
 - use a supervisor to route work among multiple agents

 All of these patterns can be useful.
-M+ deliberately chooses a different one.
+M+ chooses a different one.

 M+ starts from the belief that many real tasks benefit from **clear ownership**.
 Someone should own the implementation, the argument, the document, the decision trail and the final deliverable.
 Review should create pressure on that owner, not dissolve ownership into a group.